enghamzasalem/SouqScraper/README.md

-# SouqScraper/I am Hassan
+# SouqScraper/I am Hassan Merai .....

 Script for scarping items from souq.com using BeautifulSoup and Python3 you need to install Python3 and BeautifulSoup

 the code is very simple

 ```sh
 import requests